loefflerc/Edify/README.md

 Container packages MUST NOT depend on any of its sub package.

-All dependencies MUST be included using the //use// operated right below the namespace.
+All dependencies MUST be included using the use operated right below the namespace.

 All classes, methods, constants and properties MUST be well documented.
 This includes DocBlock tags for all parameters, returns, use operators, throwing exceptions, and so on.

 Packages
 ------

-This is listed of packages that should be present in the library.
+This is a list of packages that should be present in the library.
 Please see the "Package Details" for more information

   * Database
   * Html